xfpGM

 Every year, 31 out of 32 NFL teams have a reckoning.

-In the offseason, GMs and coaches comb through everything — player performance, contracts, depth charts, scheme fit — to figure out what worked, what didn't, and who to build around next.
+In the offseason, GMs and coaches comb through everything: player performance, contracts, depth charts, scheme fit.
+They figure out what worked, what didn't, and who to build around next.
 Who gets more work?
 Who do we move on from?
 Where are we leaving production on the table?
-The idea of this site is to give you all those same tools — except with a spin towards fantasy production.
-All the metrics, all the context, organized so you can think like a GM about your league.
+The idea of this site is to give you all those same tools, except with a spin towards fantasy production.
+All the metrics, all the context, organized so you can think like a GM about your draft.

 How to Use It

-Start with a player's XFP compared to their FP.
-XFP tells you opportunity — how much work a player got.
-FP tells you production — what they did with it.
+Start with a player's XFP (expected fantasy points) compared to their FP.
+XFP tells you opportunity: how much work a player got.
+FP tells you production: what they did with it.
 The gap between them is where the analysis starts.
-From there, the micro stats — efficiency, splits, scheme tendencies, coaching context — tell you why that gap exists and whether it'll persist.
-Not all regression is made equal.
-Some players can keep it up, and others won't.
+From there, the micro stats like efficiency, splits, scheme tendencies, and coaching context tell you why that gap exists and whether it'll persist.
 If you can connect the dots properly, the league winners aren't a surprise, and neither are the busts.

 Here are some starting points depending on the question you're trying to answer: